 If your company facilities are on own or leased premises, the equipment and premises used in the provision of health care services must be inspected before commissioning.
 The purpose of the inspection is to ensure that the premises and equipment are appropriate for the provision of health care services.
 The requirements for the premises depend on the nature of the operations.

-Pre-commissioning inspections are overseen by the municipality or city’s executive director for primary health care services.
-To book a pre-commissioning inspection, contact your local health inspection agency.
+Pre-commissioning inspections are overseen by the wellbeing services counties.
+To book a pre-commissioning inspection, contact your wellbeing services county.
 The premises must be in working order during the inspection.

 The general requirements for the premises and equipment used by health care service providers set by the Regional State Administrative Agency are: